Students work hard, but they need mental rests sprinkled into the day. That’s where these exciting brain breaks for 5th grade students come in.

 Grab jump ropes, and head outside.

-Challenge your 5th graders to jump rope while skip counting by 100, 150, or a more challenging number.
+Challenge 5th graders to jump rope while skip counting by 100, 150, or a more challenging number.

 Stretch and tone muscles by practicing a few kid-friendly kickboxing moves.